A 3D modeler is an artist who uses computer software to generate in-game assets as three-dimensional models, bringing characters and objects to life.

 As a 3D modeler, you’ll work in tandem with riggers, who take your 3D models and make them move and perform the desired functions in-game.

-Being a 3D modeler isn’t as easy as finding a picture of a walnut and sculpting that with software like Zbrush.
+Being a 3D modeler isn’t as easy as finding a picture of walnut and sculpting that with software like Zbrush.
 As a 3D modeler, you’ll need to stay consistent with the art design throughout the entire process, even if the game goes through significant changes later in development.

 Modelers work extensively with the art department to nail a consistent artistic vision.
 This can be both liberating and pressure-inducing.